 - Place corn in a large pan and fill with enough water to cover them.
 Let then sit for 2-4 hours.

 - Remove corn from water.
 Carefully, blot dry the husks and exposed corn kernels with paper towels.
-Brush the kernels with spiced oil mixture.
+Brush the kernels with melted butter mixture.

 - Pull the husks back over the corn.